 But the horror is usually there for some traditional gallows humor and only skitters into actual horror for a few precise moments.

 And, when that horror does decide to try and sink in, you get some genuinely disturbing sights.
 Because if Black Butler is known for anything, it’s for going full-throttle on the nasty.

 Something about this moment frightened me far more than the other creepy/disturbing scenes the scary anime had.

-This was one of the few scenes that had a tragic tinge to it, instead of comedy, and really sunk in just how depraved and sad both parties in this scenario were.
+This was one of the few scenes that had a tragic tinge to it instead of comedy, and really sank in just how depraved and sad both parties in this scenario were.

 The colors were always bright; there wasn’t much if any blood to speak of; and any and all deaths were usually off-screen, even undone within an episode or three.

-It has such a reputation for being a friendly, soft, series that people are usually shocked to even hear that death occasionally happened on it.
+It has such a reputation for being a friendly, soft series that people are usually shocked to even hear that death occasionally happens on it.

 But, oh, the source material was nowhere near this campy and soft.
-Sure, it had all the magical girl elements and plenty of fun, girly, bits.
-It also routinely featured villains dying in gruesome fashions.
+Sure, it had all the magical girl elements and plenty of fun, girly bits.
+It also routinely featured villains dying in gruesome fashion.